pizzapanther/collectstupid/README.md

 So speed up your static file deploy with collectstupid if the total size of your static files can be uploaded quickly.

+## Personal Example Where CollectStupid Improved Deployment Speed

+For a project, whenever we deployed, a huge amount of memory (+13GB) was used and the whole process took more than 30 minutes on a fast Mac and over 2 hours on a virtual machine.
+Through investigation, we found that every check of whether a file existed caused the bucket to do a full file list because of a very inefficient S3 storage implementation.
+We implemented `collectstupid` and split our process to by default collect without MP3s and MP4s so we weren't uploading any large files with every deploy.
+The deploy went down to 10 minutes without large files, and 15 minutes with large files.
+This also cut down memory usage to almost nothing when compared to 13GB.

+With memory usage down, we can now move our collect static step back to Heroku where the file copies are even faster to S3 and get the deploy time less than 10 minutes.

+## Future work

+Make stupid a little smart: Cache which files were uploaded but still skip delete and exists checks.

+## Feature requests

+Feel free to open an issue